PiaaCaa/Temporal4DFlowNet/README.md

 ### Example data
 Example high-resolution 4D Flow MRI data can be obtained from the original [4DFlowNet repository](https://github.com/EdwardFerdian/4DFlowNet).
-This data needs to be processed through the pipeline first (see **Usage** below) to generate the low-resolution input data before training or prediction.
+This data needs to be processed through the pipeline first (see **Usage** below) to generate the low-resolution input before training or prediction.

 ### Data format
 All data should be in HDF5 format with the following structure: